Latilactobacillus sakei

 Latilactobacillus sakei is the type species of the genus Latilactobacillus that was previously classified in the genus Lactobacillus.
-It is homofermentative; hexoses are metabolized via glycolysis to lactic acid as main metabolite; pentoses are fermented via the Phosphoketolase pathway to lactic and acetic acids.
+It is homofermentative; hexoses are metabolized via glycolysis to lactic acid as main metabolite; pentoses are fermented via the phosphoketolase pathway to lactic and acetic acid.

 Uses

 Antilisterial strains of L. sakei are used in Europe for the production of saucisson and can be used for the conservation of fresh meat.

-L. sakei strains isolated from traditional dry sausage have a potential use as starter cultures.
+Latilactobacillus sakei strains isolated from traditional dry sausage have a potential use as starter cultures.

 Inhibition of Listeria monocytogenes in chicken cold cuts can be obtained by addition of sakacin P and sakacin P-producing Lactobacillus sakei.

 Strain 2a of the subspecies L. sakei subsp. sakei can also be isolated from meat products.

-L. sakei is the dominant species during the manufacturing process of producing sake (Japanese rice wine) starter culture.
+Latilactobacillus sakei is the dominant species during the manufacturing process of producing sake (Japanese rice wine) starter culture.

 Research suggests that L. sakei may play a role in maintaining healthy sinus cavities and preventing sinusitis.
+A clinical study investigating the impact of probiotics in relieving the signs and symptoms of dry eye revealed promising results for the ophthalmic formulation of Latilactobacillus sakei, while the oral probiotic demonstrated no discernible benefits.